seppeljordan/parsemon2/README.rst

 This is yet another attempt to bring monadic parsing to python.
 The problem the author saw with many other implementations is a limit to their composability.
-A lot of the times these otherwise quit well written implementations suffer pretty bad from pythons lack of TCO.
+A lot of the times these otherwise quite well written implementations suffer pretty bad from pythons lack of TCO.
 This implementation uses trampolines to get around that.